 Sound locators were used from mid-WW1 to the early years of WW2 for the passive detection of aircraft by picking up the noise of the engines.
 They were rendered obsolete towards the end of WW2 by the introduction of radar.

-The project is based on my ongoing research focused on hearing aids and devices for passive detection of sound mainly on wartime before the introduction of radar.
+The project is based on my ongoing research focused on hearing aids and devices for the detection of sound.

 'Let if be tried, for the help of hearing... to make an instrument like a tunnel; the narrow part whereof may be the bigness of the hole of the ear; and the broader end much larger, like a bell at the skirts...
 And let the narrow end of it be set against the ear; and mark whether any sound... will not be heard distinctly from further distance than without that instrument; being (as it were) an ear-spectacle.'